jasonbayton/11ty/_src/blog/2025/08/amapi-apk-deployment.md

 The goal here is not to unnecessarily undertake actions when there's no justification for it, so the worker only hits the network when it's deemed necessary.

+- Determine and read from the managed configuration
+- If the configuration differs from the index, are packages added or removed?
+  - If added, the index is updated and continues
+  - If removed, the index is updated and an uninstall job is queued
 - If managed configuration specifies a **target version code** for a package, and the device already has **that version or newer**, it moves to the next package with no further processing
 - For packages that aren't installed, it'll see if a version of the package file has been downloaded to disk previously.
 If it hasn't, it'll be downloaded at this point on any available network (network types are a TODO)
 - When packages exist on-disk, the worker will check for any optional hashes provided in the managed configuration to validate all packages are the version(s) expected.